Henriëtte Bosmans

 Henriëtte Hilda Bosmans (6 December 1895 – 2 July 1952) was a Dutch composer and pianist.

 Early life and education

-Bosmans was born in Amsterdam, the daughter of Henri Bosmans (1856-1896), principal cellist of the Royal Concertgebouw Orchestra, and the pianist Sarah Benedicts, piano teacher at the Amsterdam Conservatory.
+Bosmans was born in Amsterdam, Netherlands, the daughter of Henri Bosmans (1856–1896), principal cellist of the Royal Concertgebouw Orchestra, and the pianist Sarah Benedicts, piano teacher at the Amsterdam Conservatory.
 Her father died when she was six months old.
 She studied piano with her mother and composition with Jan Willem Kersbergen, Cornelis Dopper and Willem Pijper.
 She became a piano teacher herself at the age of 17.